Proper management of solid waste is an essential service to protect human health and the environment.

 The City-owned and operated landfill provides safe and effective management of solid waste for residents and businesses throughout Walla Walla County and beyond.

-Sudbury Landfill Closed on Thursday, November 24 for Thanksgiving Day Observance
+Sudbury Landfill Closed on Monday, January 16 for Martin Luther King Jr. Day Observance

 Services of Sudbury Landfill